 Regardless of the size of your garden or how well managed and cared for it is, there are always weeds seeking to take over your fertile soil and threaten your beloved plants, taking up resources and slowly strangling the life and diversity out of your garden.

-While many people know just how difficult it is to fight weeds and prevent them, not that many are aware of what to do to help fight them which leaves many gardens and gardeners continually suffering and battles against these pesky, frustrating invaders.
+While many people know just how difficult it is to fight weeds and prevent them, not that many are aware of what to do to help fight them which leaves many gardens and gardeners continually suffering and battling against these pesky, frustrating invaders.

-There are things you can do to fight off a weed infestation, and in this guide we’re going to look at some of the best preventative measures you can take to keep weeds out of your flower beds, as well as how to remove them if they do manage to worm their way into your soil.
+There are things you can do to fight off a weed infestation, and in this guide, we’re going to look at some of the best preventative measures you can take to keep weeds out of your flower beds, as well as how to remove them if they do manage to worm their way into your soil.

 What Are Weeds?

-Weeds are essentially all plants which grow naturally in a particular place where they are undesirable either for aesthetic reasons or because they are going to take precious resources away from other plants or crops which are being cultivated.
+Weeds are essentially all plants that grow naturally in a particular place where they are undesirable either for aesthetic reasons or because they are going to take precious resources away from other plants or crops which are being cultivated.

-Weeds can grow anywhere, in flower beds, in cracks between paving or even in farmers fields, making them one of the most damaging and all encompassing issues faced by people all over the world.
+Weeds can grow anywhere, in flower beds, in cracks between paving or even in farmers fields, making them one of the most damaging and all-encompassing issues faced by people all over the world.